vincesanders/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+        - It allows the server to store information about a user.
+You can use it to persist authentication so the user doesn't have to re-login every time they have to make a request.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+        - Bcrypt allows us to hash the the user's password multiple times to make it more secure.
+It also allows us to verify the hashed password.
+That way, we never have to store the user's password.

 - [ ] What does bcrypt do to slow down attackers?
+        - With bcrypt we can set how many times a password is hashed.
+This takes time and significantly slows down an attacker who is trying to compare hacked passwords against a rainbow table.

 - [ ] What are the three parts of the JSON Web Token?
+        - The three parts of a JSON web token are the header, the payload and the signature.

 ## Minimum Viable Product